-Sure, there is cab service.
+Sure, there are cab taxi services.
 You see them standing around at the Grand Bahama airport waiting for potential passengers.
 But I haven’t personally used them for daily transportation because we have friends on the island.

-The Island of Grand Bahama is not that big, and with a map you can drive yourself around easily.
-But if you’re really worried about getting lost, then be sure to have a GPS system that works on cellular service in the Bahamas.
+The Island of Grand Bahama is not that big, and with a map, you can drive your rental car around easily.
+If you’re worried about getting lost, then be sure to have a GPS system that works on cellular service in the Bahamas.
 Talk to your cell phone service provider about cell coverage for GPS use in the Bahamas.

-Before I tell you about the places to eat and visit on Grand Bahama, I want to tell you a little bit about my experience with the Bahamian people.
+Before I tell you about the places to eat and visit in Grand Bahama, I want to tell you a little bit about my experience with the Bahamian people.
 The Bahamian people are some of the nicest people that you will meet.
-Their easy going attitude reminds me of the people in New Orleans, my home town.
+Their easy-going attitude reminds me of the people in New Orleans, my home.

 One time after the storm I was standing on the beach, staring at the ocean that just wreaked havoc on the island.
-I was lost in thought when a Bahamian approached me and he must have noticed the worried look on my face.
+I was lost in thought when a Bahamian approached me.
+I think he must have noticed the worried look on my face.
 He greeted me with a quick and genuine smile, which is such a characteristic of the Bahamian people.
-He looked out over the ocean and said: “this is life”.
+He looked out over the ocean and said: “This is life”.

 The Bahamian asked me if we were okay, and I replied we were fortunate.
 He then let me know that if we needed anything at all, he was there to help.
 Bahamian people’s friendly and gracious attitude is a hallmark of what every tourist can look forward to when visiting the beautiful island of Grand Bahama.

-The local cuisine is not spicy, and is heavy on the seafood.
-I really love seafood, so it’s a win win for me.
-Some of my favorite tasty picks are Conch Fritters, Bahamian Peas n’ Rice which is like dirty rice minus the meat, Sushi and Fried Ocean Fish.
+The local cuisine is not spicy and is heavy on seafood.
+I love seafood, so it’s a win-win for me.
+Some of my favorite tasty picks are Conch Fritters, Bahamian Peas n’ Rice which is like dirty rice minus the meat, Sushi, and Fried Ocean Fish.

 The prices at the restaurants are generally moderate.
 The most convenient currency for the Bahama is the US Dollar, and credit cards.

 For me, the Bahamas is more than a getaway: it is a second home.
-The people, the food and a feeling of Island happiness that brings me back there again and again.
+The people, the food, and a feeling of Island happiness brings me back there again and again.